gaya3manjeera/mammoth/README.md

 - Text boxes.
 The contents of the text box are treated as a separate paragraph that appears after the paragraph containing the text box.

 - Comments.

+# Install Mammoth
+To install the Mammoth, please make sure that you have Python and PIP installed on your PC.
+Then, you can open CMD or Terminal and use the following command:

+**$ pip install mammoth**